babybinks/earmuffs.work/support/index.md

       <div class="col-lg-5 col-sm-6">
         <h2 class="section-heading">Enable Content Blockers in iOS</h2>
         <p class="lead">
         Content blocking is a new system level feature in iOS 9.
-They works directly with the Safari browser, but need to be enabled before they can be used.
+Content blockers works directly with the Safari browser, but need to be enabled before they can be used.

         <ol>
           <li>Navigate to your device's Settings app.
 The Settings app icon shows an arrangement of gray gears.</li>